-- 1. Bridges shall only be built entirely of popsicle sticks and hot glue that is provided or approved by BSCES.
+- 1. Bridges shall only be built entirely of wooden sawtooth craft sticks.
+Many companies make this product, and naturally we will not truly be able to tell which is used, so we are setting this specification: Each craft stick must be sawtoothed and of the variety that would be found in a standard popsicle (aside from the notches), which has an approximate dimension of 4.49"\0.39"\0.08".
+They can be natural or color.
+While these sticks are also available in a jumbo size, please use the smaller standard size sticks. - 2.
+Glue shall be clear all purpose mini glue sticks: 0.27" diameter x 4" long.
+It is to be on the honor system to not find a high strength product but to use the inexpensive product. - 3.
+Once the number of teams from a school is known, teachers can submit the count of teams along with the receipts for the glue, the sticks and the glue guns purchased if needed.
+We will reimburse for a pound of sticks per team registered and 20 glue sticks per team.
+Remember we are a non-profit, so please make all efforts to find competitively priced materials.
+If purchasing is an issue, contact reed.brockman@aecom.com and he can order materials through Amazon Prime and have it delivered to the school. - 4.
+All models must use sticks and hot glue that is provided or approved by BSCES.
 Use of any other material will be grounds for disqualification.
-Teams will be provided with an initial package of materials, but additional materials shall be purchased by the team.
-Glue shall be Surebonder All Purpose Stik Mini Glue Sticks: .27x4". - 2.
+Teams will be provided with an initial package of materials, but additional materials shall be purchased by the team. - 5.
+To set a level paying field, if a laser cutter is used, limit its use to simple straight cuts or notches. - 6.
 Glue sticks shall not be used as a component of the bridge.
 Glue sticks shall only be used as glue to supply the glue gun.
-The glue gun shall be used to apply glue. - 3.
-Structures may not be brushed, sprayed or dipped in any coating material (i.e. painted); however, non-structural decoration using markers, pens pencils, crayons, etc. of the bridges is encouraged.
-Stickers may not be used on the structure since their use could enhance the strength of the bridge.
+The glue gun shall be used to apply glue. - 7.
+Structures may not be brushed, sprayed or dipped in any coating material (i.e. painted); however, non-structural decoration using markers, pens pencils, crayons, etc. of the bridges is acceptable.
+Stickers may not be used on the structure since their use could enhance the strength of the bridge or obscure details from the view of the judges.
 We request that any decorations be tasteful and appropriate.
-Inappropriate markings on the bridges will be grounds for disqualification at the judging panel's discretion. - 4.
+Inappropriate markings on the bridges will be grounds for disqualification at the judging panel's discretion. - 8.
 Once the bridges are loaded, another inspection of the bridges by the judging panel will be made to ensure that the proper materials were used.